 After a post-mortem, the pathologist writes a report of the findings.

 If the post-mortem was requested by the coroner, the coroner or coroner's officer will let you know the cause of death determined by the pathologist.

 If you want a full copy of the pathologist's report, you can request this from the coroner's office, but there may be a fee.
 In some cases, the report may be sent to a hospital doctor or GP so they can discuss it with you.

 If the post-mortem was requested by a hospital doctor, you'll have to request the results from the hospital where the post-mortem took place.
 You may be charged a small fee for this.

-The partner or a relative of the deceased person can arrange to discuss the post-mortem with the doctor in charge of the person's care while they were in hospital (if applicable).
+You can arrange to discuss the results with the doctor in charge of the deceased person's care while they were in hospital (if applicable), or with your GP.

-The HTA provide further information about what happens before, during and after the examination in their leaflet called: Post-mortem examination: your choices about organs and tissue (PDF, 68kb).
+This leaflet from the HTA provides further information about what happens before, during and after the examination – Post-mortem examination: Your choices about organs and tissue (PDF, 68kb).